kenwuuu/pencil-it-in-web/README.md

 # pencil it in

+Spending a mandatory 14 days in beta before we can release to the public.
+We anticipate global release to be July 14.

+Sign up for the beta here: https://forms.gle/FCKs3butUYXCHF4y7

 ### pencil it in is the first shared calendar built for friends, not meetings.

 pencil it in shows your friends’ current plans instantly—no invites,